bradbunce/launchdarkly-lambda-logger/README.md

 ## Configuration

-### LaunchDarkly Feature Flag
+### LaunchDarkly Feature Flags

+#### Application Log Level Flag
-The logger uses a feature flag to control the log level.
+The logger uses a feature flag to control the application log level.
 The flag key must be set via the `LD_LOG_LEVEL_FLAG_KEY` environment variable or the `logLevelFlagKey` initialization option.

 Create this flag in your LaunchDarkly project with the following configuration:
 - **Key**: Set via `LD_LOG_LEVEL_FLAG_KEY` environment variable or `logLevelFlagKey` option
 - **Type**: Number
 - **Default value**: 1 (ERROR level)